0xTamil/awesome-low-level/README.md

 ## 4. Operating Systems Development

+Operating systems development is one of the closest software fields to computer hardware.
+It focuses on building the software layer that sits between applications and the hardware, managing resources such as the CPU, memory, storage devices, and peripherals.
+When working in this area, you'll gain a deeper understanding of how computers actually function under the hood.

-Overview: Operating systems development involves working directly with processor architecture and hardware.
-Important topics include memory management, process scheduling, interrupts, file systems, device drivers, synchronization, and kernel design.
+In this field, you'll commonly use C, C++, Rust, and occasionally Assembly.
+You'll work with topics such as memory management, virtual memory, process and thread scheduling, interrupts, system calls, file systems, device drivers, synchronization, concurrency, and kernel architecture.
+You'll also encounter processor architectures like x86-64, ARM, and RISC-V, along with low-level concepts such as paging, context switching, bootloaders, and hardware abstraction layers.

+Many operating system developers study or contribute to projects like Linux, FreeBSD, Windows internals, Minix, or hobby operating systems.
+Debugging often involves tools such as GDB, QEMU, Bochs, and various kernel debugging utilities.

 - **[Awesome OS Dev](https://github.com/devse-org/awesome-osdev)**: Specifications, tutorials, and project resources for operating system development.